-The communities of Lafayette, Louisville, and Superior join to present the sixth annual "On The Same Page" community-wide reading program.
-The program asks "What would happen if everyone read the same book at the same time?"
+Each year the communities of Lafayette, Louisville, and Superior join together to present On The Same Page, a community-wide reading program that poses the question, "What would happen if everyone read the same book at the same time?"

 More than 100 books are available at Lafayette and Louisville libraries, thanks to funding by the Lafayette and Louisville library foundations and the Town of Superior.
 Formats include: Book club sets, books on CD, downloadable e-books, books in large print, and Spanish versions.

-Stories on Stage: Louisville Center for the Arts, Sep.
-29, 7 pm
+Louisville Center for the Arts, 801 Grant Ave.: September 27, 7 pm